Getting Started with Scapy, A Practical Guide for Beginners

 👋 About Me

-Hi, I’m Shuvangkar Das, a power systems researcher with a Ph.D. in Electrical Engineering from Clarkson University.
-I work at the intersection of power electronics, DER, IBR, and AI — building greener, smarter, and more stable grids.
-Currently, I’m a Research Engineer at EPRI (though everything I share here reflects my personal experience, not my employer’s views).
+Hi, I’m Shuvangkar Das — a power systems researcher with a Ph.D. in Electrical Engineering, currently working as a Research Scientist.
+I work at the intersection of power electronics, inverter-based DERs (IBRs), and AI to help build smarter, greener, and more stable electric grids.

 Leave a comment